About Frey Faust

 photo: Tomas Tello

-Born with a fractured skull and a brain injury from forceps used during his birth, Frey's early life presented many challenges.
+Born with a fractured skull and a brain injury from the use of forceps during his birth, Frey's early life presented many challenges.
 Throughout his childhood and young adult years, he suffered from chronic illness and physical abuse.
-Suicidal and homeless over a stretch of many years, Frey found that somatic and movement education dramatically improved his life, reversing much of the trauma that most might think was irreversible.
+Frey found that somatic and movement education dramatically improved his life, reversing much of the trauma that most might think was irreversible.

 Studying dance intensively as a young adult who was learning technique later than many others, he suffered many injuries and learned that a surprising number them were common to the trade.
 He undertook an independent study of anatomy, physics, and biomechanics and learned that many of the ways he had been taught to move work against the body's design and were damaging him.